A buyer's agent acts as your advocate and guide during the process of purchasing a home.

 In some rare cases, an agent can work as both a buyer's agent and a listing agent in the same transaction, earning a double commission paycheck.
 When this happens, it's called dual agency.

 Dual agency is considered risky because it creates a conflict of interest.
 After all, how can your agent protect your best interests when they're also working for the seller?
+Given the potential conflicts of interest and confidentiality concerns, it's best to avoid dual agency whenever possible.
+The practice is also illegal in several states.

-FAQs about buyer's agents
+FAQ about buyer's agents

 Most home buyers benefit from hiring a buyer's agent.
 A buyer's agent is a local market expert who can help you find a house that meets all of your criteria.
-The right buyer's agent can also negotiate price and terms in your favor, and protect your best interests.
+The right buyer's agent can also negotiate price and terms in your favor and protect your best interests.
 Learn more about whether you need a buyer's agent.

 However, most agents will let you get out of a contract without penalty if you're unhappy with their service.
 They'd rather lose your business than risk a negative review and tarnished reputation.